boldfield/s3-encryption/README.md

 s3-encryption is a thin wrapper around the `boto3` S3 client.
-It facilitates client-side encryption which is compatable to that which is provided by the Ruby aws-sdk-resources.
+It facilitates client-side encryption which is compatible to that provided by the Ruby aws-sdk-core-resources.

 Functionality is currently limited to that demonstrated below:

+Upload encrypted content in python:
 ```python

 import boto3